Monterey County Lawyer for Implied Contract Cases

 - That your employer or someone working in that capacity broke the contract

 - The defendants in the case, or the opposing party, are the appropriate ones to sue

 - You suffered a financial loss, were wronged, or left a detrimental impact on your career

-As a Hollister employment law attorney, Bill Marder understands the many complex laws and regulations involving implied contracts.
 Any type of contract dispute is often a very contentious matter that needs prompt resolution.
-You will want to protect yourself and preserve your rights as an employee.
+Attorney Bill Marder understands the many complex laws and regulations involving implied contracts.
+He can help you protect yourself and preserve your rights as an employee.

 Contact the Firm Today!

-With extensive experience in negotiating and litigating all types of contract and employment disputes, Attorney Bill Marder can help you resolve any issue.
-Should you have any concerns that your employer is reneging on their promise or the contract that you had agreed to, contact Marder Employment Law as soon as possible.
+With extensive experience in negotiating and litigating all types of employment disputes, Attorney Bill Marder can help you resolve any issue.
+Should you have concerns that your employer is reneging on their contract, contact us as soon as possible.
 Attorney Bill has secured innumerable wins and settlements for clients and strives to find the most favorable solution possible.

 “They are extremely helpful and make difficult situations seem manageable, hopeful, and worth pursuing!”- Natalie

 “Mr. Marder and his wonderful team of associates is who you want in your corner.”- Francisco